Official: Japanese doctor dies after attack in Afghanistan

 The Taliban control or hold sway over nearly half of Afghanistan, staging near-daily attacks that target Afghan forces and government officials but also kill scores of civilians.

-Associated Press writer Maamoun Youssef in Cairo contributed to this report.
+Associated Press writers Haruka Nuga and Yuri Kageyama in Tokyo and Maamoun Youssef in Cairo contributed to this report.

 Sign up for Daily Newsletters